-You can also just go for a run.
-If you are new to running checkout Beginner Runner Guide: Best Tips For New Runners.
+You can also go for a run.
+If you are new to running, check out Beginner Runner Guide: Best Tips For New Runners.

 Spend More Time Outdoors

-It’s particularly important in the wake of the COVID-19 pandemic, during which we spent more time indoors (and sitting down) than ever before.
-Even if the weather isn’t great – get up and get moving – your body will thank you for it!
+Even if the weather isn’t great – get up and move – your body will thank you!

 Healthcare Can Be More Affordable